seqeralabs/docs/multiqc_docs/modules/fastqc.md

 for more details.

-Result files from this package are searched for with the following search pattern (can be customised as described above):
+Result files from this package are searched for with the following search pattern (can be customized as described above):

 ```yaml
 sp: